Lisbon to Pamplona train

 Planetario de Pamplona

-Science and astronomy center known for its dome projections and educational exhibitions.
-A good indoor option for families and curious visitors.
+A science and astronomy center known for dome projections and educational exhibitions.
+Popular with families and visitors wanting a different cultural stop.

 Euro